shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ![loadingCQF.png]({{ site.baseurl }}/images/loadingCQF.png)
 Figure 4: Maximum Loading of CQF using uniform distribution.

-CQF successfully inserted 9097 unique kmers(M=1) into 9152 slots which leads to 99% load factor.
-With 1 fold increase in kmers repetition(M=2), The number of unique kmers to be inserted is decreased by 49%.
+CQF successfully inserted 9097 unique kmers(M=1) into the 9152 slots which leads to 99% load factor.
+With 1 fold increase in kmers repetition(M=2), The maximum number of unique kmers that can be inserted decreased to 49%.
+Another sharp reduction to 33% happened with another fold increase in kmers repetition(M=3).
 The number of unique kmers also decreased to 33% when M=3.
-The decrease is due to cqf uses slots to encode counters which consume the filter.
-In Figure 4, We can also see there is a significant decrease at M=256(Log2(M)=8).
-CQF increase the counters width to use 2 slots to handle the big counts.

-In addition to the big decreases in Figures 3-4, We can notice that there is gradual decrease in maximum number of inserted kmers with the increase of M. The encoding scheme of the counters is the reason behind this gradual decrease.
+The decrease is due to CQF using slots to encode for counters.
+The decrease of the maximum allowed unique kmers continues gradually until the highest tested repetition (log2(M)=16) (Figure 3 and Figure 4).
+Two reasons might explain this continuous reduction:
+a) CQF increases the counters’ size to use extra slots to handle the big counts which could explain the big reduction seen at log2(M)=8
+b) With gradual increase of M, it is more likely to be bigger than the remaining value (r) encoding for the kmer.
+CQF has a special encoding scheme that add extra slot to tag these counters.

 #### Code